 Electronic payments are the easiest and fastest option, and you can make those payments from several different sources.

-Banks and credit unions might be a good option for infrequent transfers.
+Traditional institutions might be a decent option for infrequent transfers.
 Depending on your bank’s services, you may be able to send funds to a partner bank, retail store, or other location in select countries.
 To do so, ask a teller or customer service representative about making international transfers, ACH payments, and wire transfers.

 - To transfer in person, visit a physical location and bring cash or use any of the funding methods listed above.
 Money transfer services often have agents in grocery stores or convenience stores.
 Some provide self-service options through ATMs or other specialized machines.

-Western Union and other household names are conveniently located in most cities, making it easy for beginners to send remittances.
+Western Union and other household names have numerous locations in most U.S. cities, making it easy for beginners to send remittances.
 But that easy access can make them more expensive than other services.

-Prepaid cards may be an option.
-The solution is easy: You load funds onto the card, and the beneficiary can spend that money at merchants and online.
-But prepaid cards are notorious for fees, and getting the card to another country can be difficult—unless somebody brings it with them.
-Also, in some areas, using a card is not convenient.
+Prepaid debit cards may also be an option.
+The solution is relatively easy: You load funds onto the card, and the beneficiary can spend that money at merchants and online.
+But prepaid cards are notorious for fees, and getting the card to another country can be difficult—unless somebody physically carries it with them during travel.
+Also, using a card is not feasible in some areas, such as those where cash is preferred.